boazsegev/iodine/examples/info.md

 The `hijack` approach has many costs, some hidden, some more obvious.

-The most easily observed price is memory and performance.
+The most easily observed price is memory, performance and developer hours.

 Due to code duplication and extra work, the memory consumption for `hijack` based solutions is higher and their performance is slower (more system calls, more context switches, etc').